Medical Policy: 02.01.03

 More recently, a catheter-free, temporarily implanted device (Bravo™ pH Monitoring System, marketed by Medtronic) has been approved by the U.S. Food and Drug Administration (FDA) for the purposes of esophageal monitoring in those 4 years old and greater.
 Using endoscopic or manometric guidance, the capsule is temporarily implanted in the esophageal mucosa using a pin.
 The capsule records pH levels for up to 96 hours and transmits them via radio frequency telemetry to a receiver worn in the patient's belt.
 Data from the recorder are uploaded to a computer for analysis by a nurse or doctor.

 Another technology closely related to pH monitoring is impedance-pH monitoring, which incorporates pH monitoring with measurement of impedance, a method of measuring reflux of liquid or gas of any pH.
 Multiple electrodes are placed along the length of the esophageal catheter.
 The impedance pattern detected can determine the direction of flow and the substance (liquid or gas).
 Impedance monitoring is able to identify reflux events in which the liquid is only slightly acidic or non-acidic.
 The therapeutic treatment of an abnormal impedance test is unproven at this time.
 Therefore, the need for testing is not proven at this time.

 Multichannel Intraluminal Impedance (MII) technology was designed to allow characterization of bolus movement within the esophagus regardless of the pH level.
 It provides 2 testing modalities in the evaluation of GERD.
-Esophageal function testing (EFT) combines MII with standard pressure manometry.
+Combined multichannel intraluminal impedance with esophageal manometry (MII-EM) is a test of esophageal function as it provides information about both pressures and bolus transit within the esophagus.
 In context of esophageal bolus transit, measurement of bolus clearance with internal impedance does not determine the abnormal functioning of the esophagus, especially in terms of minor malformations.
 The role of MII-EM in the diagnosis of extra-esophageal disorders related to gastroesophageal reflux disease has not been established.